Average

 How does The Renaissance Center for Academic and Career Development rank in GA?

-The Renaissance Center for Academic and Career Development is ranked #690 out of 2,268 schools in GA.
+The Renaissance Center for Academic and Career Development ranks #1,005 of 2,268 schools in GA.

 What is The Renaissance Center for Academic and Career Development's MySchoolScout rating?

-The Renaissance Center for Academic and Career Development has a composite rating of 7.3 out of 10 on MySchoolScout.
-This score combines academic performance, student growth, and school environment into a single score.
-Equity data is shown separately for context.
+The Renaissance Center for Academic and Career Development has a current MySchoolScout rating of 6.7 out of 10.
+This score combines the level-appropriate components shown in the rating breakdown; equity data is shown separately for context.

 What are the test scores at The Renaissance Center for Academic and Career Development?